Add video messaging to your sales toolkit

 Sales software and sales tools for sales reps don’t just make the process easier – they help you eliminate waste from your sales process, all in a way that allows your employees to work smarter, not harder, at the exact same time.

-By far, one of the most effective sales tools for B2B and B2C brands in particular is Covideo – a solution that was built from the ground up with you in mind.
+By far, one of the most effective sales tools for B2B and B2C brands, in particular, is Covideo – a solution that was built from the ground up with you in mind.
 Covideo is one of the rare types of sales tools that can be used throughout ALL phases of the sales cycle.
-It’s a video messaging tool that allows you to record and send videos, all while sharing them via email, text and more.
+It’s a video messaging tool that allows you to record and send sales videos, all while sharing them via email, text, and more.
+It’s great for video prospecting, follow-ups, building trust, and connecting face-to-face.

 But better yet, it’s built to integrate into the platforms that you’re already working with – making your sales process even more efficient and effective.

 Never forget that video messaging is a great way to get your foot in the door and stand out in someone’s inbox.
-It immediately differentiates yours from every other message that a person might receive that day.
+Using video in sales emails immediately differentiates yours from every other message that a person might receive that day.

-Likewise, a sales opportunity tool like Covideo can help build trust AND speed up the sales cycle, both of which are common challenges that sales people face on a daily basis.
+Likewise, a sales opportunity tool like Covideo can help build trust, provide a modern sales toolkit to your team, and speed up the sales cycle, both of which are common challenges that salespeople face on a daily basis.

-Regardless of the type of business you’re running or even the industry that you’re operating in, if you’re in sales this tool should be included in your kit.
-There are also sales toolkit software examples out there that can help with more specific goals like lead generation, prospecting and more.
+Regardless of the type of business, you’re running or even the industry that you’re operating in, this is the best sales tool and should be included in your kit.
+There are also sales toolkit software examples out there that can help with more specific goals like lead generation, cold calling videos, prospecting in personal selling, sales follow-up emails, and more.

 Sales Manager Toolkit